danhalvorsen/daprify/README.md

 ### Generate All

 Generates everything needed to use Dapr with docker-compose including components, config, certificates, and docker-compose files.
-Use --solution_path instead of --services if all your services have a PackageReference to Dapr.
+Use --solution_paths instead of --services if all your services have a PackageReference to Dapr.

 ```bash
 dotnet run gen_all -- [options]